EPCCed/2026-07-27-Fortran-inter/episodes/14-interoperability-with-c.md

 > the `\0` terminating character).
 >
 > The C function is supplied in the current directory; it needs to be
-> compiled (not linked) with the relevant C compiler, e.g.,
+> compiled (not linked) with the relevant C compiler, e.g. on ARCHER2,
 > ```
 > $ cc -c c_snprintf.c
 > ```